 R&D tax credits can be claimed retrospectively for the previous two accounting periods.
 If you make a claim for a period in which you have already paid your corporation tax, your company tax return is amended and HMRC will issue you with a repayment.

-If you make your R&D tax credit claim in the same year that you file your corporation tax return, you might receive your R&D tax credit in the form of a corporation tax saving.
+If you make your R&D tax credit claim in the same year that you file your Corporation Tax return, you might receive R&D corporation tax relief in the form of a reduction.
 To reduce your corporation tax bill in this way, you would need to be profit-making.
 Your R&D tax credit claim will then either reduce or eliminate your corporation tax liability.

 3. Loss reliefs

 If you are loss-making after your R&D tax credit claim, you can elect to carry back the R&D enhanced loss to the prior year if you were previously profitable.
 Alternatively, you can carry it forward and offset it against future profits, or surrender it for group relief.
 Loss carry-backs and group relief can generate an immediate tax benefit in the form of a cash rebate for tax paid or corporation tax saving.